By Marika Sboros

 — Alan Watson (@DietHeartNews) March 16, 2017

-“If you don’t tell people that sound nutrition has a central role in their health, you are failing in your duty of care,” Fettke said.
+“If you don’t tell people that sound nutrition has a central role in their health, you are failing in your duty of care,” Fettke says.

-Fettke has said that he only ever talks to patients about the concepts of eating to prevent the worst complications of diabetes.
-And, of course, he only dispenses advice that is evidence-based.
-He does not give meal plans and usually uses the analogy of the right fuel in a vehicle’s engine.
+He also says that he only ever talks to patients about the concepts of eating to prevent the worst complications of diabetes.
+And, of course, he only dispenses evidence-based advice.
+He does not give meal plans, he says.
+And when speaking to patients about nutrition, he usually uses the analogy of the right fuel in a vehicle’s engine.

-“The fuel we have recommended for the past 40 years clearly isn’t working,” Fettke said.
+“The fuel we have recommended for the past 40 years clearly isn’t working,” Fettke says.
 “I see patients every week who have to have bits of their anatomy amputated.
-I can’t wait for AHPRA to catch up.”
+I can’t wait for AHPRA to catch up with the science.”

 “There is no question that your car will run more efficiently if you use the right fuel.
 After all, you wouldn’t put a little diesel in the petrol.”

-Real food, by definition, is low-carb, healthy-fat, Fettke said.
-He tells patients to avoid sugar and highly processed foods and not be afraid of healthy fats.
-If they need further information, he refers them to dietitians who know about optimum nutrition.
+Real food, by definition, is low-carb, healthy-fat, Fettke says.
+He tells patients to avoid sugar and highly processed foods and not to be afraid of healthy fats.
+If they need further information, he refers them to dietitians trained in optimum nutrition.

-The clinic is nothing more than the common “vertical integration”, which many doctors practise, he said.
+The clinic is nothing more than the common “vertical integration”, which many doctors practise, Fettke says.
 For example, doctors routinely employ physiotherapists and dietitians in their own practices.
 They also refer to radiology and pathology services, for which they receive kickbacks.

 Since he set up the clinic, Fettke has been one of 88 referring doctors, in 28 out of 1100 clients.
-“That’s hardly over-servicing,” he said.
+“That’s hardly over-servicing,” he sys.

-Fettke remains a mentor to the dietitians, but only from an educational viewpoint, she said.
-And he has always declared his COI to patients.
+Fettke remains a mentor to the dietitians, but only from an educational viewpoint, she says.
+As a matter of course, he has always declared his COI to patients.

 Last year, Fettke attempted to resolve the impasse by meeting the Chair of AHPRA’s Medical Board, Dr Andrew Mulcahy, accompanied by Belinda.
-However, Mulcahy refused to meet with Belinda present.
-Thus, and probably not all that surprisingly, the meeting proved fruitless.
+However, Mulcahy refused to allow Belinda to be present.
+Probably not all that surprisingly, the meeting proved fruitless.

 Fettke has firm opinions on AHPRA and why the rats are abandoning the sinking ship.
 “Those who serve on AHPRA’s medical board have good intentions but the process is fatally flawed,” he said.